Q. WHAT IS THIS SITE?

 Q. WHAT SOURCES CAN I SEARCH RIGHT NOW?

-A. If you are a recruiter, you can source social profiles via Google and Bing.
+A. If you are a recruiter, you can source social profiles via Google, Bing and Yandex.
 We provide a range of x-ray filters to allow you to source profiles on 3rd party sites, such as LinkedIn, Twitter, StackOverflow, etc.

 Q. WHAT SOURCES CAN I SEARCH IN FUTURE?